hacklets/hacklets-test/README.md

 * if you develop a new tool, widget, script, configuration, or whatever digital information you may think of, for yourself, then you can just put it into a hacklet and share it.
-Others who have the same needs may use it, and improve it, and there you are, a more dynamic and collaborative environment from which everybody wins
+Others who have the same needs may use it, and improve it, and there we are, in a more dynamic and collaborative environment from which everybody wins
 * no configuration or installation process stays in the way of your users adopting your tool and making the best out of it - hacklets is easily